h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 ## Task 3: Experiment Scoring and Analysis Concepts

-As we learned in the [Automatic Machine Learning Introduction with Driverless AI](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai) it is essential that once a model has been generated that its performance is evaluated.
+As we learned in the [Automatic Machine Learning Introduction with Driverless AI,](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai) it is essential to evaluate a model's performance when it is complete, especially before production.
 These metrics are used to evaluate the quality of the model that was built and what model score threshold should be used to make predictions.
 There are multiple metrics for assessing a binary classification machine learning models such as Receiver Operating Characteristics or ROC curve, Precision and Recall or Prec-Recall, Lift, Gain and K-S Charts, to name a few.
 Each metric evaluates different aspects of the machine learning model.
 The concepts below are for metrics used in H2O’s Driverless AI to assess the performance of classification models that it generated.
 The concepts are covered at a very high level.
 To learn more in-depth about each metric covered here, we have included additional resources at the end of this task.

 ### Binary Classifier

 Let’s take a look at a binary classification model.
-A binary classification model predicts in what two categories(classes) the elements of a given set belong to.
-In the case of our example, the two categories(classes) are **defaulting** on your home loan and **not defaulting**.
+A binary classification model predicts in what two categories (classes) the elements of a given set belong to.
+In the case of our example, the two categories (classes) are **defaulting** on your home loan and **not defaulting**.
 The generated model should be able to predict under which category each customer falls.

 ![binary-output](assets/binary-output.png)

+- **Note:** Our target column is `DELINQUENT`, which describes the state of a loan.
+However, we will be doing the analysis of a person **defaulting** on their loans.
+In other words, a **delinquent loan is equivalent to someone defaulting on their loans**.

-However, two other possible outcomes need to be considered, the false negative and false positives.
+Two other possible outcomes need to be considered, the false negative and false positives.
 These are the cases when the model predicted that someone did not default on their bank loan and did.
 The other case is when the model predicted that someone defaulted on their mortgage, but in reality, they did not.
 The total outcomes are visualized through a confusion matrix, which is the  two by two table seen below:

 Binary classifications produce four outcomes:

-**Predicticted as Positive**:
+**Predicticted as Positive**:</br>

-True Positive = TP
+True Positive = TP</br>
 False Positive = FP

-**Predicted as Negative**:
+**Predicted as Negative**:</br>

-True Negative = TN
+True Negative = TN </br>
 False Negative = FN

 ![binary-classifier-four-outcomes](assets/binary-classifier-four-outcomes.png)